pritanand7/Prit-s-Portfolio/README.md

 - **Resume & Contact:** Easily access my resume and find ways to get in touch.

 ## 🚧 Coming Soon
-In the near future, expect a more advanced and visually refined version of the portfolio, featuring improved design elements for an enhanced user experience.
-Stay tuned for the Highlights section, where I’ll showcase my achievements and all the projects I’ve worked on!
+In the near future, expect a more advanced and visually refined version of the portfolio, featuring improved design elements for an enhanced user experience!

 <h2 align = "center"> Happy Learning ❤️ </h2>